dave/youtube/oracle.md

 ## Set up iptables to let port 80 and 443 through

+To configure LetsEncrypt, you need to allow port 80 as well as 443 through the firewall.
+Here’s how to do it:

 ```
 sudo iptables -I INPUT 6 -m state --state NEW -p tcp --dport 80 -j ACCEPT
 sudo iptables -I INPUT 6 -m state --state NEW -p tcp --dport 443 -j ACCEPT